jay1han/Octobox/README.md

 - `localIP` contains the local IP address.

-- `state` contains a line of text taken from Octoprint.
+- `state` contains the title of the document, which is the state returned by Octoprint.

 - `temps` contains HTML snippet showing temperatures.